William D. Caplan, M.D., Board Member:

-She is a graduate of the University of Texas at Arlington, and obtained her law degree from Baylor University in 1976.
-After first serving as an assistant attorney general of Texas, she continued her practice at Fulbright & Jaworski, where she specialized in the defense of medical malpractice claims.
+She is a graduate of the University of Texas at Arlington, and she obtained a law degree from Baylor University in 1976.
+After serving as an assistant attorney general of Texas, she continued practicing at Fulbright & Jaworski, where she specialized in the defense of medical malpractice claims.

 Dr. Joanie Hare, a maternal/fetal medicine specialist practicing with Houston Perinatal Associates, completed her medical degree at the University of Alabama School of Medicine in Birmingham.
 She completed her residency in obstetrics and gynecology at Baylor College of Medicine, Houston, and a fellowship in maternal/fetal medicine at the Pennsylvania Hospital, Philadelphia.

-Hare’s interests include ultrasound diagnosis of prenatal disorders, evaluation of fetal growth and fetal doppler studies.
-She specializes in conditions such as hypertension, antiphospholipid syndrome and preterm labor.
+Hare’s interests include: ultrasound diagnosis of prenatal disorders, evaluation of fetal growth, and fetal doppler studies.
+She specializes in conditions such as hypertension, antiphospholipid syndrome, and pre-term labor.

-As President of the HCA Gulf Coast Division, Maura Walsh is committed to continuing HCA’s legacy of excellent and compassionate care.
+As president of the HCA Gulf Coast Division, Maura Walsh is committed to continuing HCA’s legacy of excellent and compassionate care.
 She began her healthcare career in 1980, holding executive roles at hospitals in Vermont, Arkansas, and Texas.
 She joined HCA in 1987, eventually serving as CEO for three different hospitals within the division.
 Today, she serves as the division’s president.

 Walsh has actively served as a board member for a number of local organizations, including the Greater Houston Partnership, the American Diabetes Association – Houston, and the American Heart Association – Houston.
 She is a fellow of the American College of Healthcare Executives.